How to Grow Tithonia (Mexican Sunflowers)

 How to Grow Tithonia From Seed

 Tithonia are easy to grow from seed.
 You can direct sow the seeds in your garden in the spring after your last frost when the soil has warmed to 70⁰F.
+In my NJ zone 6 garden, I wait until the end of May to sow my tropical seeds.
 Sow the seed on the surface of the soil.
 Do not cover them.
 They need light to germinate.
 Keep the soil evenly moist.
 Germination should occur in 1 to 2 weeks.
 When the seedlings are at least 1 inch tall, you can thin them to 24 inches apart.